 Dyscalculia can be genetic (passed from a parent to the child).
 It can also develop later because of any of the following:

-- Memory problems may prevent him from learning the steps needed to solve a math problem.
-Memory problems can also make him forget information he learned.
+- Memory problems may prevent him or her from learning the steps needed to solve a math problem.
+Memory problems can also make your child forget information he or she learned.

 - A brain injury may affect the part of your child's brain that processes math.

 - Dyslexia can cause problems solving math word problems.
 Dyslexia is a learning disability that causes problems with reading.

 - Spatial problems may prevent your child from recognizing shapes and sizes.
 Spatial is a word that refers to an object's location.
 For example, the hands on a clock are objects that move.
 Your child may have trouble knowing how the location of the hands show time.

 What are the signs and symptoms of dyscalculia?

 - Not being able to recognize printed numbers, or trouble imagining a number line